crobinson89/antcolony/Readme.txt

 # antcolony
-Homework assignment for Data Structures and Algorithms
+Homework assignment for Data Structures and Algorithms in Java.

 Some items were provided by instructor.
 This assignment is not meant to be copied and turned in as your own work but to see a solution.
 Utilize what I have done and make it better.
 There is always room for improvement.